HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Lab Exercise 9 (Bootleg Text-based Zelda Game).md

 Right now the game works like this:

-As soon as you enter the dungeon, all the enemies are announced:
+When you enter a dungeon an `Encounter` instance is constructed.
+The encounter instance contains, a 0-8 random enemies.
+Using the newly created `Encounter` instance, `announceEnemies()` is invoked.
+This displays all the enemies in the encounter.

 ```
 5 monsters appeared